 The Universe in Consciousness

-Imagine a world where everything is connected by a single mind.
-In his paper, Bernardo Kastrup argues that reality is fundamentally mental, not physical.
+Imagine a world where everything is connected by a single mind: Bernardo Kastrup argues that reality is fundamentally mental, not physical.
 He suggests that what we perceive as individual consciousness is actually fragments of a universal consciousness.
 Kastrup challenges the mainstream view of materialism, proposing instead that the mind is the primary substance of the universe.
 By integrating concepts from psychology, neuroscience, and philosophy, he presents a compelling case for a mental universe, urging us to rethink our understanding of reality.

 Ruben Laukkonen and Shamil Chandaria